Event ID 4769 explained: Kerberos service tickets and kerberoasting

 4769 also reveals ticket forgery, but the signal is subtler.

-LogonGuidfrom the same host in a reasonable window — golden ticket suspicion.
-The attacker presented a forged TGT and walked straight to TGS requests without ever asking for a real TGT. - A 4769 and the resulting service authentication on the target without a 4769 visible on any DC — silver ticket suspicion.
-The attacker forged the TGS itself; the DC was never asked.
+LogonGuidfrom the same host in a reasonable window: golden ticket suspicion.
+The attacker presented a forged TGT and walked straight to TGS requests. - A 4769 and the resulting service authentication on the target without a 4769 visible on any DC: silver ticket suspicion.
+The attacker forged the TGS itself.
+The DC was never asked.

-LogonGuidmismatch between 4624 on the target service and the 4769 supposedly issuing the ticket — forged ticket.
+LogonGuidmismatch between 4624 on the target and the 4769 supposedly issuing the ticket: forged ticket.

-These are detection-by-absence patterns, which means they require complete log coverage across all DCs and the target services.
-Gaps in WEF coverage produce identical-looking false positives; characterize your collection before alerting.
+These are detection-by-absence patterns.
+They require complete log coverage across all DCs and target services.
+Gaps in WEF coverage produce identical-looking false positives.
+Characterise your collection before alerting.

 Triage workflow